Proposal to test the Non-Greenhouse Gases for IR Radiation with the Raman spectrometer

 4. if the air did transfer heat by collisions, we would live in a hell of heat as we would feel the heat of every matter directly through the air.

-If greenhouse theory were true, with the ambient CO2 of around 400ppv, the following demonstration could not be conducted.
-For one, there is no way these men could stand by this solar furnace focal point of over 3500C when "..there is no known materials that could resist this." heat.
+If the greenhouse theory were true, with the ambient CO2 of around 400ppv, the following demonstration could not be conducted.
+For one, there is no way these men could stand by this solar furnace focal point of over 3500C when "..there are no known materials that could resist this." heat.
 They would be roasted.

 Raman spectrometer N2 temperature test after radiation.